Philadelphia Driver License Suspension Lawyer

-Condition of Restoration Not Done: This can be as easy as merely paying a restoration fee or as complicated as a probation office not sending a prison release requirement or proof that you completed court ordered treatment.
+Condition of Restoration Not Done: This can be as easy to fix as merely paying a restoration fee or as complicated as a probation office not sending a prison release requirement or proof that you completed court ordered treatment.
 This can be frustrating because most of these situations are not controlled by you.
-It is important to get outside help if any of these apply to you because until the third party agency sends the documents to PennDOT, you can’t drive.
+It is important to get outside help if any of these apply to you, because until the third party agency sends the documents to PennDOT, you can’t drive.

 Blocked by a Police Agency: There are times when State Police investigate multiple licenses, or the same pictures on different licenses.
 If this is the case, the police will block you from renewing or obtaining an ID or driver license.
 This is a very serious situation, since these cases are police criminal investigations and can lead to serious consequences, including jail.
 You should get a lawyer as soon as possible if this has happened to you.